Trustees' Information and Duties

 Chair of Learn@ Multi-Academy Trust and a Member.

 Committees: Chairs Committee and able to attend all Trust Committees and Academy Councils

-Stephen is married with five children and nine grandchildren.
-He has dedicated his life to education and opened the first specialist College for Asperger's Syndrome at Farleigh Hungerford in September, 1996, and followed this with the first specialist post 16 FE College in 2000.
+Married with five children and nine grandchildren.
+He has dedicated his life to education and opened the first specialist College for Asperger's Syndrome at Farleigh Hungerford in September 1996, and followed this with the first specialist post 16 FE College in 2000.
 He has since been the Director of Schools Development for the Priory, where his success led to him being offered a seat on the Board of Priory as Director of Education and Development and later Managing Director of Priory Education Services.
-He went on to lead them in opening special schools around the World, including Boston, USA, and Singapore.
+He went on to lead them in opening special schools around the world, including Boston, the USA, and Singapore.
 After being the Managing Director of the Cambian Schools between 2013 -15, he was a co-founder of 'The Aurora Group', and built it up to 13 provisions by 2018.
 He has since stepped down from this demanding work and offers coaching to school leaders.
 His book, 'Asperger's Syndrome, That Explains Everything', was published in 2012 and highlights his model of successfully running schools for young people with Autism.

 Chair of Finance and Audit Committee

 Committee: Audit, Finance and Resources.
 Chairs Committee